 Similarly, Mark writes and delivers training materials for teachers, families, carers: for anyone looking at engaging people in the process of creating music.
 All of Mark's projects in education and the community aim to extend the range of skills of the professionals involved and a training element is included to enhance this.
 Together with music therapists Vicky Kammin and Cathy Ibberson, Mark leads training activities with Jessie's Fund that provide staff in children's hospices and special schools, skilled musicians or not, with resources to include practical music making in their working lives.

-Work with students is clearly of great importance and Mark is developing training in outreach activities at the Conservatoire national supérieur de musique et de danse in Paris.
+Work with students and young professional musicians is clearly of great importance and Mark is developing training in outreach activities at the Conservatoire national supérieur de musique et de danse in Paris.
 In 2020, he began working with the String Quartet Biennale Amsterdam on a radical new residency for young string quartets.

 TRAINING AT THE FESTIVAL D'AIX

 From the outset of the LSO's residency at the Festival d'Aix in 2010, it was clear that an essential long term legacy that the LSO could leave at the Festival was the handing on of the outstanding skills and abilities that their musicians have developed in LSO Discovery to young artists who were associated with the Festival.
 Mark worked with these young musicians to build their skill base and integrate them into all of the LSO's outreach activity in Aix and Marseille as an essential part of the LSO team.
 As the LSO's time in Aix drew to a close, it became clear that this developmental work with young artists needed to continue and the Festival's Académie invited Mark to collaborate across the Académie's activities and to lead a new programme of training work.